esp/esp-js/ReadMe.md

 This basic example completes the event processing round trip.
 Control flows into the router via an event, the router owns routing the event to the processors, then owns dispatching the modified model to observers.
 In a real world example there would be a much larger model, many event raisers, many event processors and many model observers.
-Additionally full usage of the [state processing workflow](#StateProcessingWorkflow) would allow for fine grained control of state against the model.
+Additionally full usage of the [state processing workflow](#State-processing-workflow) would allow for fine grained control of state against the model.

 # Key concepts

-## <a name="SingleRootModel"></a> Single root model
+## Single root model

 A single root model is simply a single instance object hierarchy that models your system.
 The object contains little business logic as event processors own this.